 A lot of the waste that ends up in the oceans doesn’t have to travel far.
 By keeping our beaches and waterways clean when we visit them, we can all help to save the ocean, even if it is just one piece of trash at a time.
 You can take further action by participating in an organized coastal clean-up.

 7. Support Local and International Marine Protection Organizations

 There are lots of environmental charities and other organizations that are helping to save the oceans.
 Ocean Conservancy organizes the largest collaborative marine clean-up action in North America, mentioned above.
 Blue Frontier is a grassroots (or ‘seaweed’) advocacy group for political action on marine protection.
 And the major international organization Greenpeace is campaigning to turn millions of square miles of ocean into sanctuaries for wildlife.

 8. Take Action to Save the Ocean – And Tell a Friend!

 As with any important issue: If you want to see the change, you have to be the change.
 So inform yourself, get active, and get other people involved too!
-We can only save the oceans – and the planet – together.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+We can only save the oceans – and the planet – together.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?